kengz/aiva/docs/CGKB.md

 - norm: preferred defaults to resolve ambiguities.
 - plan: The causal graph of the necessary information in `I` to execute in `Fn`.
 - plan-execution: calling `fn ∈ Fn` on `i ∈ I`, or `fn(i)`.
+- auto-planning: the brain can build up and provide plans as causal graph automatically, such as in the simple case of getting a friend's phone number, or in the more complex case of playing chess.
+This utilizes all features of the brain enumerated above.

 ## CGKB algorithm